Wendystraite/jotai-logger/README.md

 ### React components

-The logger try to use [stacktrace.js](https://github.com/stacktracejs/stacktrace.js) to find the React component name that triggered a transaction.
+If the `getStackTrace` option is used, the logger will try to find the React component that triggered the transaction.

-This can fail but if found the log look like this :
+This can fail in some cases like calling from an `useEffect` but, if found, the log look like this :

 ```
 ▶ transaction 9 : [my-component-file-name] MyComponent.useMyAtomValue retrieved value of atom5